 Software distribution and upgrades used to be a major pain point for Schneider Electric.
-Perhaps this is unsurprising since the company is a leading multinational with over 120,000 computer users in around 100 countries.
+Perhaps this is unsurprising since the company is a leading multinational organization with over 120,000 computer users in over 100 countries.

 To prepare for Windows 10, Schneider had to upgrade to Configuration Manager 2012.
 They did so with the support of Nomad which subsequently helped them keep up with CM Current Branches more easily.
 In addition, Schneider also required a Windows 10 compatibility tool for end users.